 As you continue on, you will pass through Irwindale and Duarte, before arriving at Monrovia which provides numerous views of yesteryear.
 One block north of Colorado Boulevard on Shamrock is a vintage gas station left over from an earlier alignment of Route 66.

-Next you will pass through Arcadia, California where a 1930s art-deco building stands at Santa Anita Racetrack just beyond 1st Avenue.
-Designed by Gordon Kaufmann, architect of the Hoover Dam, the horse track was opened in 1934, hosting a number of famous attendees, such as Charlie Chaplin, Clark Gable, Cary Grant and Bing Crosby.
+Next, you will pass through Arcadia, California where a 1930s art-deco building stands at Santa Anita Racetrack just beyond 1st Avenue.
+Designed by Gordon Kaufmann, the architect of the Hoover Dam, the horse track was opened in 1934, hosting a number of famous attendees, such as Charlie Chaplin, Clark Gable, Cary Grant, and Bing Crosby.

 During World War II, the track was used as a detention camp for 20,000 Japanese Americans awaiting relocation to internment camps.
 Today, the track still serves racing fans and tourists alike, with several restaurants.
 Also in Arcadia is the historic windmill atop Denny’s restaurant that was saved from demolition by preservationists.
 The windmill dates back to the days when this building was an old Van de Kamp eatery.